-When demonstrating the utilization of the loss-absorbing capacity of deferred taxes (LAC DT) it is assumed that the eligible own funds pre-tax decreases by an amount corresponding to the solvency capital requirement (SCR shock).
+When demonstrating the utilisation of the loss-absorbing capacity of deferred taxes (LAC DT) it is assumed that the eligible own funds pre-tax decreases by an amount corresponding to the solvency capital requirement (SCR shock).
 To the extent possible, current net deferred tax liabilities are used to offset the loss and the remaining part is justified with increases in deferred tax assets following available future taxable profit.

-Table 31 - Description of the loss-absorbing capacity of deferred taxes, 31 December 2020
+Table 30 - Description of the loss-absorbing capacity of deferred taxes, 31 December 2021

+MSEK

+LAC DT 2,749

-MSEK Loss-absorbing capacity of deferred taxes 2,130 - whereof justified by reversion of deferred tax liability 1,085 - whereof justified by reference to probable future taxable economic profit 1,045 - whereof justified by carry back -
+- whereof justified by reversion of deferred tax liability 2,729

+- whereof justified by reference to probable future taxable

+economic profit 20

+- whereof justified by carry back -